Driverless cars could save lives, kill businesses

 This is already happening.
 Last year, Tesla Motors Inc introduced Autopilot, which does all those things, on its Model S that starts at $76,500.
 Drivers are warned to keep their hands on the wheel – not that they always comply.

-Volkswagen AG 's Audi and BMW offer similar systems, and General Motors plans to offer "SuperCruise" next year on its Cadillac CT6 sedans.
+Volkswagen AG(VOWG_p.DE) ’s Audi and BMW offer similar systems, and General Motors plans to offer “SuperCruise” next year on its Cadillac CT6 sedans.
 Other automakers are joining in.

 Two Silicon Valley giants, Google parent Alphabet Inc and Apple Inc, could be big winners.